damianhakert/damianhakert.github.io/source/posts/2016-11-10-why-choose-bare-metal.html.md

-What we learned is that when you get into the consistency, accessibility, and partition tolerance (CAP) of CephFS, it will just give away availability in in trade for consistency.
+What we learned is that when you get into the consistency, accessibility, and partition tolerance (CAP) of CephFS, it will just give away availability in exchange for consistency.
 We also learned that when you put a lot of pressure on the system, it will generate hot spots.
 For example, in specific places in the cluster of machines hosting the GitLab CE repo, all the reads and writes end up being on the same spot during high load times.
 This problem is